Full Form

 History

-After the second world war, 51 countries met in San Francisco with a common goal to maintain international peace and security and the purpose of signing a document which was the United Nations Charter founding the United Nations Organization (UNO) on 24 October 1945.
+After the Second World War, 51 countries met in San Francisco with a common goal to maintain international peace and security and the purpose of signing a document which was the United Nations Charter founding the United Nations Organization (UNO) on 24 October 1945.
 Recently there have been 193 member states in the UNO.

-Most important goals of UNO
+The most important goals of UNO

 Members of states work together to fight climate change.
 This organization helps solve the problems against the issue which disturb peace, social growth and development.